James Murphy (electronic musician): This Is Happening and disbandment

-In late 2009 Murphy moved into film scoring, writing music for Noah Baumbach's film Greenberg.
+In late 2009, Murphy moved into film scoring, writing music for Noah Baumbach's film Greenberg.
 The soundtrack was released on March 22, 2010.
-LCD Soundsystem's third album This Is Happening was released on May 17, 2010 in the UK and May 18 in the US.
+LCD Soundsystem's third album This Is Happening was released on May 17, 2010, in the UK and May 18 in the US.
 The album was recorded over the course of 2009 and early 2010 in the Mansion.
-April saw the release of the first single "Drunk Girls" with an accompanying music video directed by Spike Jonze.
+In April, they released the single "Drunk Girls" with an accompanying music video directed by Spike Jonze.
 The album is dedicated to Jerry Fuchs (1974–2009), who had performed drums live with the band on occasion as well as having a big part with other associated DFA acts.

 Murphy announced his retirement from LCD Soundsystem with the release of This Is Happening, and made his last television appearance under that name on February 14, 2011, on The Colbert Report.
 His last concert at Madison Square Garden was simulcast streaming on Pitchfork Media's website on April 2, 2011.

-In July 2012, Shut Up and Play the Hits, a documentary film about James Murphy and LCD Soundsystem's final concert, received a limited theatrical release in the US and subsequently in UK cinemas and on Blu-ray and DVD.
-The film follows James Murphy over a 48-hour period, from the day of the band's final gig at Madison Square Garden to the morning after the show.
+In July 2012, Shut Up and Play the Hits, a documentary film about Murphy and LCD Soundsystem's final concert, received a limited theatrical release in the US and subsequently in UK cinemas and on Blu-ray and DVD.
+The film follows Murphy over a 48-hour period, from the day of the band's final gig at Madison Square Garden to the morning after the show.
 The film also features intermittent segments from an extended interview between Murphy and pop culture writer Chuck Klosterman.

 Reunion and American Dream (2015–present)

-In October 2015, over 5 years after the band's third and previously final album, Consequence of Sound reported that "multiple sources" confirmed LCD Soundsystem's reunion in 2016 by headlining multiple "high-profile music festivals in the US and UK".
-The report was also confirmed by Billboard the same day, but quickly after these rumours, DFA Records label manager Kris Petersen denied the reunion of the band, with DFA co-founder Jonathan Galkin seconding the denial in a Pitchfork article.
+In October 2015, over 5 years after the band's third album, Consequence of Sound reported that "multiple sources" confirmed LCD Soundsystem's reunion in 2016 by headlining multiple "high-profile music festivals in the US and UK".
+The report was also confirmed by Billboard the same day, but quickly after these rumors, DFA Records label manager Kris Petersen denied the reunion of the band, with DFA co-founder Jonathan Galkin seconding the denial in a Pitchfork article.

 However, on December 24, 2015, the band contradicted these denials by releasing a new single, "Christmas Will Break Your Heart".
 After the new single, on January 4, 2016, LCD Soundsystem confirmed that they would be headlining the 2016 Coachella Festival.
-The day following on January 5, 2016, Murphy confirmed a new studio album in 2016 in addition to other unspecified appearances.
+On January 5, 2016, Murphy confirmed a new studio album, called American Dream, would be released in 2016, and that the band would make additional appearances.
 Murphy credits David Bowie for helping convince him to reunite LCD Soundsystem.

 On May 4, 2017, Murphy announced two new LCD Soundsystem singles entitled "Call the Police" and "American Dream" were to be released at midnight, coinciding with their performance on Saturday Night Live.
 He also said that the album was nearing completion.
-American Dream was released on September 1, 2017 through DFA Records and Columbia Records.
+American Dream was released on September 1, 2017, through DFA Records and Columbia Records.